 Martin Ringlein / NClud: This was one of the suggestions that came from prolific DC-blogger and friend Aaron Brazell.
 The NClud team has worked on a wide array of social media and Web 2.0 darling sites you’ve heard of, including Mixx, Ogilvy Public Relations, emPivot as well as Animal Planet, Nokia and the Museum of Sex.

-Jesse Thomas / JESS3: Jesse Thomas is another designer that’s probably well known to those who make their virtual residence inside the Web 2.0 world.
+Jesse Thomas / JESS3: A Contractor Website Design & SEO Services For Only $1,499, Jesse Thomas is another designer that’s probably well known to those who make their virtual residence inside the Web 2.0 world.
 He’s worked on a wide array of high profile sites and clients, including the Heritage Foundation, Lookery, and AOL.

 Mark Boulton / hicksdesign: A UK-based design outfit, hicksdesign was probably the most mentioned design firm in my list of artists to check out.
 There’s good reason for that; they’re behind well known sites and perennial favorites like Mahalo and Miro as well as a cadre of local and religious clients.
 Whereas a lot of designers with portfolios that match this description have design patterns that are pigeon-holed, hicksdesign seems to have a wide variety of styles in their arsenal, each site with its own unique look and feel.